-The MLUL further identifies the minimum mandatory contents of a master plan, which include:
+The MLUL identifies the minimum mandatory contents of a master plan, which include:

-- ❖ A statement of objectives, principles, assumptions, policies, and standards upon which the constituent proposals for the physical, economic, and social development of the municipality are based;
+- A statement of objectives, principles, assumptions, policies, and standards upon which the constituent proposals for the physical, economic, and social development of the municipality are based;

-- A land use plan;
+- ❖ A land use plan;

 - A recycling plan, and;

 - ❖ A housing plan.

-In addition, t The MLUL also identifies a number of other optional plan elements which, where appropriate, may be incorporated into a comprehensive master plan.
+The MLUL also identifies a number of other optional plan elements which, where appropriate, may be incorporated into a comprehensive master plan.
 These optional elements include the following.
-As shown, a circulation element is optional.
 Because the Township continues to develop and redevelop at a rapid pace, the Planning Board has deemed a new circulation plan element to be appropriate.

-Economic development Circulation Open space Recreation Community facilities Historic preservation
+Economic development Circulation Open space

+Recreation Community facilities Historic preservation